Yoast/wordpress-seo/readme.txt

 = 15.9 =
 Release Date: February 23rd, 2021

+Yoast SEO 15.9 is out!
+This release comes with performance improvements and general enhancements.
+Happy updating and thanks for using Yoast SEO!
+Read more about what’s new in Yoast SEO 15.9 in [our release post](https://yoa.st/release-15-9)!

 Enhancements:

  * Adds a preview of the chosen image for the organization and person image, social images, Facebook front page image and Facebook default image.